microsoft/vscode-commander/README.md

 You can easily discover keybindings and quickly change them.

 ![Using VS Code Commander to find the keybinding for the toggle sidebar command](images/discover-keybinding.gif)

+# Trademarks

+This project may contain trademarks or logos for projects, products, or services.
+Authorized use of Microsoft trademarks or logos is subject to and must follow Microsoft’s Trademark & Brand Guidelines.
+Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
+Any use of third-party trademarks or logos are subject to those third-party’s policies.